-The desk was the next area we tackled, sorting thread and bobbins into specific containers that Alison already had from Spotlight.
-The drawers were completely cleared of clutter, and now only hold thread and a few essential items in the top drawer.
+The next area we got to work on was the desk.
+We sorted thread and bobbins into specific containers that Alison already had from Spotlight.
+The drawers were completely cleared of clutter, and now the top drawer holds thread and a few essential items.
 The hooks from the floating shelf above the desk allowed Alison to hang her scissor collection for easy access.

 We then sorted all the little bits and pieces like sewing tools, buttons, measuring tapes, needles etc, into the collection of small jars and containers.

 Finally, after all the sorting, purging and organising, this is how this space ended up!
 I think it looks fantastic, and Alison was so pleased that all her goals were met.
 The neatly organised units have everything labelled, categorised, and accessible.
 The sewing machine sits on top of one unit, and Alison's current knitting projects are in the portable carrier which she can take with her if she wishes to knit elsewhere in the house.